 Richard M. Renkin’s Background And The Expertise of The Law Office of Renkin & Associates:

 The aforementioned Richard M. Renkin has assisted clients in the San Diego region since 1991.
 All together, he has almost 30 years of experience practicing law in the state of California.
 His primary focus is the representation of professionals, such as scientists, engineers, doctors, attorneys and business owners.
 The practice areas of the Law Office of Renkin & Associates include services such as high-assets divorces, spousal support cases, child custody and visitation issues, guardianship cases, civil unions, restraining orders, along with family mediation.
 If you or your loved one has need of any of these services, consider choosing the Law Office of Renkin & Associates, where our commitment to excellence in both legal and ethical matters is exemplified through our AV Preeminent Award rating.

 California Family Courts Require Mediation for Child Custody Disputes

 Family courts in California also require child custody disputes to go through the mediation process before parents can proceed to court, so it’s extremely helpful to have a skilled mediator on your side.
 We are experts at determining the right course of action and planning each step of the process to achieve the most advantageous solution for you.

-For further support or advice, call our office at (888) 837-3564 or email us to schedule a consultation with a San Diego divorce attorney.
+For further support or advice, call our office at 619-299-7100 or email us to schedule a case evaluation with a San Diego divorce attorney.